nurbekismagulov/zhazam/README.md

 Link: https://itunes.apple.com/kz/app/zhazam/id1424168976

-Code is not so clean, because I wrote it when at the beginning of my iOS path.
+Code is not so clean, because I wrote it at the beginning of my iOS path.